-- a.
-The Project Workplan must be completed on Appendix F, fillable PDF Template. - b.
-The Project Timeline must be completed on Appendix G, fillable PDF Template. - 11.
-Number and label all pages; not to exceed the maximum number of pages where applicable. - 12.
-Headers should identify each section and Footers should include: the name of the organization and page numbers. - 13.
-Name of Hospital or Entity must be clearly stated on the application file submitted in response to the RFGA.
+a.
+The Pre-Operational Baseline Survey must be completed on Appendix H, fillable PDF Template.

+- 12. Number and label all pages; not to exceed the maximum number of pages where applicable. - 13.
+Headers should identify each section and Footers should include: the name of the organization and page numbers.